 He comes from Niagara Falls, Ontario, Canada and has previously served as an English teacher in the High School as well as an Athletic Directors at UAS.
 Previous to that, Kurtis spent 3 years teaching English at another international school in Dubai as well as a couple of years teaching English as a second language in Korea.

 Having recently completed his Masters in Educational Leadership through the University of Northern Iowa, Kurtis is excited for the opportunity to move into his new leadership role as the Assistant Principal in UAS’s Middle School.

 In his spare time, Kurtis enjoys playing basketball and golf, and he is excited to be joined this year at UAS by his oldest child Mason who will be entering Pre-KG.

 Elementary School Principal – Stephanie Chattman

-Dr. Chattman has been dedicated to serving families for the past twenty-five years.
+Dr. Chattman has been dedicated to serving families for the past twenty-six years.